msi-ris/Tutorials/rnaseq_lec.md

 [Return to top](#top)
 ## <a name="3"></a> Part 3: Analytical Workflow and File Formats
-This section will deal more specifically with what the analytical side of RNAseq projects look like.
+This section will deal more specifically with what the analytical side of RNASeq projects look like.
 We will not be covering *how* to do the analyses in detail in this section, but we will cover what the overall analysis strategy is and what file formats are involved.

 [Return to top](#top)
 ### <a name="3.1"></a> 3.1: Overall Workflows
-The overall workflow of RNAseq analysis will depend on your goals: a workflow for transcriptome assembly will look slightly different from a workflow for differential gene expression analysis.
-We will sketch workflows for common types of RNAseq analysis below.
+The overall workflow of RNASeq analysis will depend on your goals: a workflow for transcriptome assembly will look slightly different from a workflow for differential gene expression analysis.
+We will sketch workflows for common types of RNASeq analysis below.
 Depending on the idiosyncrasies of your data and research system, your workflow may deviate slightly from the sketches we show below.